 Audit and Compliance Committee: the Board has established an Audit and Compliance Committee, with the primary function of assisting the Board through its oversight and review of financial reporting, financial management, frameworks for risk management, compliance and corporate management, and auditor independence and performance.
-The role and responsibilities of the Audit and Compliance Committee are documented in its Board approved Charter which is available on the Snowy Hydro website.
+The role and responsibilities of the Audit and Compliance Committee are documented in its Board approved charter which is available on the Snowy Hydro website at www.snowyhydro.com.au/wp-content/uploads/2021/09/Audit-and-Compliance.pdf.

-As at 30 June 2020, the Audit and Compliance Committee comprised three Non-Executive Directors, all of whom were highly financially literate and possessed significant experience.
-The Committee is chaired by Ms Joycelyn Morton, a highly experienced Director with over 40 years of experience in finance and taxation.
+As at 30 June 2021, the Audit and Compliance Committee comprised three Non-Executive Directors, all of whom were highly financially literate and possessed significant experience.
+The Committee was chaired by Ms Joycelyn Morton, a highly experienced Director with over 40 years of experience in finance and taxation, until her term ended at the conclusion of the financial year.
+Ms Sandra Dodds has been appointed as the new Chair of the Audit and Compliance Committee.

 The Audit and Compliance Committee meets four times a year.
-Chief Executive Officer and Managing Director, Chief Financial Officer, Financial Controller, Executive Officer - Risk, Head of Internal Audit, the external auditor and other management representatives may attend meetings at the discretion of the Committee.
-The Committee meets privately with the Australian National Audit Office and the external auditor on general matters concerning external audit and other related matters, including the half-year and full-year financial reports.
-The Committee also meets privately with the Head of Internal Audit on an as needs basis on matters concerning the internal audit plan and findings.
+CEO and MD, Chief Financial Officer, Group Financial Controller, Executive Officer - Risk, Head of Internal Audit, the external auditor and other management representatives may attend meetings at the discretion of the Committee.
+The Committee meets privately with the ANAO and the external auditor on general matters concerning external audit and other related matters, including the half year and full year financial reports.
+The Committee also meets privately with the Head of Internal Audit on an as needed basis on matters concerning the internal audit plan and findings.